Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Numerical setup and examples

-For the mesh parameters, we set $N_{\textrm{tgt}} = 2^{18}$ and $N_i = 2^i$, for $i=6, \ldots, 9$.
-For the Monte-Carlo estimate of the strong error, we choose $M = 400.$ \cref{tableriskmodel} shows the estimated strong error obtained with this setup, while \cref{figriskmodel} illustrates the order of convergence. \cref{figriskmodelnoise} shows a sample path of the noise, which is composed of three processes, while \cref{figriskmodelsurplus} shows a sample path of the surplus.
+Although we have an explicit solution, it is not in closed form, so the target approximation for computing the error is obtained by solving the equation via Euler method in the much finer mesh. \Cref{tableriskmodel} shows the estimated strong error obtained with the Monte-Carlo method, while \cref{figriskmodel} illustrates the order of convergence. \cref{figriskmodelnoise} shows a sample path of the noise, which is composed of three processes, while \cref{figriskmodelsurplus} shows a sample path of the surplus.

-\subsection{A random Fisher-KPP nonlinear PDE driven by boundary noise}
+\subsubsection{A random Fisher-KPP nonlinear PDE driven by boundary noise}

 Finally, we simulate a Fisher-KPP equation with random boundary conditions, as inspired by the works of \cite{SalakoShen2020} and \cite{FreidlinWentzell1992}.
 The first work addresses the Fisher-KPP equation with a random reaction coefficient, while the second work considers more general reaction-diffusion equations but driven by random boundary conditions.